harshrajhrj/distributed-task-queue-system/README.md

 ```

 #### Frontend to Manager: The frontend periodically asks the Manager ("polls") for the result of its Task ID.
+- Meanwhile, the React Frontend has been periodically asking (polling) the Manager's `/task/<task_id>` endpoint for an update.
+- Initially, the Manager would have found nothing in Redis and told the frontend the status was still "pending".
+- Once the worker stores the result in Redis, the Manager's next check is successful.
+- The Manager sends the final result back to the frontend.
+- The UI automatically updates to show the task is complete and displays the final number.

 ```
     +------------------+      +------------------+      +------------------+
     |  React Frontend  |----->|  Flask Manager   |----->|      Redis       |